stephengold/sport-jolt/README.md

 + Pachinko (2-D simulation of a simple Pachinko machine)
   + using Bash or Fish or PowerShell or Zsh: `./gradlew :java-apps:Pachinko`
   + using Windows Command Prompt: `.\gradlew :java-apps:Pachinko`
-  + Press Pause or "." to pause the physics.
+  + Press Pause or "." to pause or resume the physics.
   + Press 4/5/6/7/8/9 to restart the simulation with a different pin layout.

 + ThousandCubes